manavkapadnis/LegalEvaluation_LREC2022/README.md

 ## Citation

-  If you want to us this code in your work, please add the following citation -
+  If you want to use this code in your work, please add the following citation -

   ```
  @misc{https://doi.org/10.48550/arxiv.2205.08478,